jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 ## Requirements

--Needs the Go compiler in order to be compiled.
+- Needs the Go compiler in order to be compiled.
 That's all.

 ## Build